ONEARMY/community-platform/CONTRIBUTING.md

 We also expect code to follow standard best practices, such as sensible variable naming, informative comments and avoiding files larger than a couple hundred lines of code (with emphasis on usability and reusability).

+Running `yarn format` from the project route prior to committing will ensure the code you're adding is formatted to align with the standards of this project.

 ## 🔬 &nbsp; Commit style guide

 To help everyone with understanding the commit history of this project and support our automated release tooling the following commit rules are enforced.